 For students who are currently pursuing a degree in marketing, we strongly suggest that you think about picking up a minor in design to give yourself an edge on the competition and add some extra experience to your background.

-Marketing Is More Than Creativity
+The World of Marketing Is More Than Creativity

 As you start your marketing career, we suggest that you keep in mind that marketing is so much more than being creative.
 To name a few, you must also be good at copywriting, editing, proofreading, setting and maintaining goals and benchmarks, knowing how to work on a budget, and most importantly, learning how to produce results with your marketing strategies.